sovrin-foundation/protocol/README.md

     reading and/or design principles?
 JL: Yes, I think we should organized them, and cross reference.
 What do you recommend?
 DF: I'm thinking that maybe we should have a folder/codename like Janus for the background theory, where we layout
-    our case for our goals, princibles, etc. We decribe the folder as not containing specs, per say, but as a foundation to understand our protocol.
+    our case for our goals, principles, etc. We decribe the folder as not containing specs, per se, but as a foundation to understand our protocol.
+JL: OK, that sounds good.
+What should the main README have in it then?
+Super high level summary with a
+    reference to documents for principles and for specs?

 -->

 # The Sovrin Protocol